Tanvir007/Website01/README.md

 # Website01
-This is a HTML, CSS and JavaScript code .
+This website was designed by HTML, CSS and JavaScript.